Water Therapy for Succulents

 You can use something like this bubbler, which is similar to how hydroponics facilities grow plants submerged in water!

 Dunk the Succ

 Whichever type of water you choose, make sure your container is large enough to completely submerge the roots of your plants without cramping or crowding them.
 A small jar or glass is usually sufficient, unless your succulent is particularly large.

 Once you’ve prepared your container of water, you’ll want to submerge the roots of your succulent.
 Try to submerge only the roots and keep the stem out of the water.
 You may need to prop your plant up with some sort of support system, such as popsicle sticks or plastic wrap, to keep the stem out of the water.

-Water therapy can be an excellent treatment for particularly dehydrated succulents but keeping your plant in soil and watering it well is also a good option.
-It can also put your plants at risk of developing root rot, especially if done inappropriately.
+Water therapy can be a good treatment for particularly dehydrated succulents but keeping your plant in soil and watering it well is probably a safer option.
+Remember that water therapy puts your plants at risk of developing root rot, especially if done inappropriately.
 You’ll need to use your best judgement to determine whether or not water therapy is right for you and your plants.